thekubeworld/iptables/README.md

 `iptables [-t TABLE] COMMAND CHAIN_NAME MATCHES -k TARGET/JUMP`

 ### TABLE TYPES
-**filter**:
+**filter**
 This is the default and perhaps the most widely used table.
-It is used to make decisions about whether a packet should be allowed to reach its destination. iptables filter table has the following built-in chains: INPUT, OUTPUT, FORWARD
+It is used to make decisions about whether a packet should be allowed to reach its destination. iptables filter table has the following built-in chains: `INPUT, OUTPUT, FORWARD`

-nat
+**nat**
+The nat table is specialized for `SNAT` and `DNAT` (`Port-Forwarding`) This table allows you to route packets to different hosts on `NAT` (`Network Address Translation`) networks by changing the source and destination addresses of packets.
+It is often used to allow access to services that can’t be accessed directly, because they’re on a NAT network. iptables NAT table has the following built-in chains: `PREROUTING, POSTROUTING and OUTPUT` (for locally generated packets)

 mangle
 raw